AdobeDocs/experience-manager-65.en/help/forms/developing/form-data-integration-service-java.md

 ---
 title: Form Data Integration Service JavaAPI Quick Start(SOAP)
-seo-title: Form Data Integration Service JavaAPI Quick Start(SOAP)

 description: Use the Form Data Integration service to import data into a PDF form and export data from a PDF form using the Java API.
-seo-description:  Use the Form Data Integration service to import data into a PDF form and export data from a PDF form using the Java API.
-uuid: bde8e83d-56d3-4331-a025-82b327c219b7

 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: develop
-discoiquuid: 91b738ec-aa00-4f05-bf42-2574ced8d993

 role: Developer
 exl-id: a2560c87-ae95-4d65-869a-8cba177a1cd6
 ---